-But how to do and whom to mention?
-Probably there are a lot of special people who you would like to consider and name or in the part of your personal or professional thesis acknowledgements.
-Let’s find out, how to do it and how to address everyone in the correct way!
+A thesis acknowledgement is a section to say “Thank you!” to all the people who supported you during writing and research.
+But how to do and who to mention?
+Probably there are a lot of special persons who you would like to consider and to name.
+This can be or in the part of your personal or professional thesis acknowledgements.

 Thesis Acknowledgement examples

-The professional thesis acknowledgement is where you mention your supervisors and colleagues, interview-partners, or institutions like a particular library who made an important contribution to your work.
-The personal section is the correct moment to mention everyone from your family members and friends who gave you the essential emotional encouragement and maybe provided you with feedback and proofreading.
+The professional thesis acknowledgement is where you mention your supervisors and maybe colleagues, interview partners, or a particular library who made an important contribution to your work.
+The personal section is the right place to mention everyone from your family members and friends who gave you essential emotional encouragement and maybe provide you with feedback and proofreading.

-Similar to a dedication, the acknowledgement section stands out from the academic content of the following chapters.
-That’s why it is generally written in a more informal, personal style and does not need to follow on an academic tone and style like the formal chapters like the Literature Review , Methodology, Empirical Chapters or Thesis Conclusion.
-There is also no need to add References.
-As the writing style can be chosen very individual, you can use the first-person.
-However, make sure that you place the word “Acknowledgements” in capital letters at the top of the page.
+As the acknowledgement and dedication, the section stands out from the academic content of the following chapters.
+That’s why they are allowed to be written in a more informal, personal style.
+For example, you can use the first person.
+Make sure that you place the word “acknowledgements” in Capital letters at the top of the page.

-Keep in mind that dedication, preface, and thesis acknowledgement are always optional.
-However, as the process of completing a doctoral dissertation is very complex and long, a page for the Ph.D. at least will be expected, while it is way more optional if you are writing a shorter Master´s- or Bachelor’s thesis.
+Keep in mind that dedication, preface, and acknowledgement are always optional.
+As the process of completing a doctoral dissertation is very complex and long, a page for the Ph.D. thesis acknowledgement at least will be expected, while it is way more “optional” for a shorter master- or bachelor’s thesis.

-As a general orientation, keep in mind that the acknowledgements should not be longer than one page.
+At least, the acknowledgements should not be longer than one page.
 So be aware of the fact that you have very little space to mention many people.
-To make sure that you don´t exceed this scope, keep things clear and check in advance, who you need to mention and to which extent: Create a list of everyone who has to be named and think carefully about the order and extension of paragraphs.
+Keep things clear for you: Create a list of everyone who has to be named and think carefully about the order and extension of paragraphs.

 - First, start with the professional section